talkin' 'bout Our Generation

 Read about how we're combatting this serious threat on OURGENPOD through our outreach, and episodes like our "Friendship Series" and help out if you can.

-going.
+So, we hope you can lend a hand and help us keep this podcast (and us) going.
 Our purpose is to bring people together, create a virtual community where we can share what we care about, and hopefully help

-lonely people feel
+lonely people find fiends and feel like less alone.

 A few accolades from our Guests & Listeners ...